Third Year Medical Student Surgery Clerkship

 The clerkship will offer a composite evaluation and grade to the medical school that will be combined with the National Board of Medical Examiners (NBME) shelf exam results (which account for 20 percent of a student’s grade) to produce the final grade for the clerkship.

-General Surgery (six weeks)
+General Surgery (four weeks)

-Students on the General Surgery Service will be evaluated at the conclusion of their six-week rotation by the chief resident of either Gold or Red Surgery.
+Students on the General Surgery Service will be evaluated at the conclusion of their four-week rotation by the chief resident of either Gold or Red Surgery.
 The chief resident’s evaluation will be made in conjunction with input from junior and senior residents who also have had direct contact with the student during the six-week period.
-The chief resident will submit a written evaluation that will account for one-third of the final grade that the clerkship will provide to the medical school.
+The chief resident will submit a written evaluation that will account for 25% of the final grade that the clerkship will provide to the medical school.

-Students on the Trauma Service will be evaluated at the conclusion of their three-week rotation by the trauma attendings (Dr. Pakula and/or Dr. Skinner).
+Students on the Trauma Service will be evaluated at the conclusion of their four-week rotation by the trauma attendings (Dr. Pakula and/or Dr. Skinner).
 The attending’s evaluation will be in conjunction with input from junior and senior residents who also have had direct contact with the student during the three-week period.
-The attending will submit a written evaluation that will account for one-third of the final grade that the clerkship will provide to the medical school.
+The attending will submit a written evaluation that will account for 25% of the final grade that the clerkship will provide to the medical school.

 Final Exam (Week 11)